 That technology is now available.
 It’s called Remarketing or Retargeting.

 Here is how it works.
 You run an ad targeting a potential type of client on Facebook.
 The people interested click on your ad and are then taken to a landing page where they have to optin for a coupon or some offer that is of value to them.

 But let’s say the person does optin to your email list to claim the coupon.
-Now with Retargeting you can set a different cookie on their computer with a different offer, than the offer on the landing page that they just claimed.
+Now with retargeting, you can set a different cookie on their computer with a different offer, then the offer on the landing page that they just claimed.